neardata-eu/lithops-hpc/docs/gkfs.md

 # Lithops-HPC and GekkoFS
+This version can only run directly on the HPC cluster; Lithops-HPC functions are not available in GKFS mode.
 ## Installation of GekkoFS in MN5
 #### 1. Obtain the gkfs code: clone the sources and set the ENV variables
 ```bash